tireddy2/pqc_uta/draft-reddy-add-pqc-dns.md

 The Quantum-Ready authentication property ensures authentication through either a Post-Quantum Certificate or a PQ/T hybrid scheme.
 A Post-Quantum X.509 Certificate using Dilithium is defined in {{?I-D.lamps-dilithium-certificates}}.
 The PQ/T Hybrid Authentication property is currently still under active exploration and discussion in the LAMPS WG, and consensus may evolve over time regarding its adoption.

 To decide whether and when to support a Post-Quantum Certificate (PQC) or a PQ/T hybrid scheme for encrypted DNS server authentication, it is important to consider factors such as the frequency and duration of system upgrades, as well as the anticipated availability of CRQCs.

+# DNS over Oblivious HTTP

+Oblivious HTTP {{?I-D.ietf-ohai-ohttp}} allows clients to encrypt messages exchanged with an Oblivious Target Resource (target).
+The messages are encapsulated in encrypted messages to an Oblivious Gateway Resource (gateway), which offers Oblivious HTTP access to the target.
+The gateway is accessed via an Oblivious Relay Resource (relay), which proxies the encapsulated messages to hide the identity of the client.
+Overall, this architecture is designed in such a way that the relay cannot inspect the contents of messages, and the gateway and target cannot learn the client's identity from a single transaction.

+The "ohttp" SvcParamKey defined in {{?I-D.ietf-ohai-svcb-config}} is used to indicate that a service described in an SVCB RR can be accessed as a target using an associated gateway.
+For the "dns" scheme, as defined in {{!I-D.draft-ietf-add-svcb-dns}}, the presence of the "ohttp" parameter means that the DNS server being described has a DNS over HTTP (DoH) {{!RFC8484}} service that can be accessed using Oblivious HTTP.

+Oblivious HTTP uses HPKE {{!RFC9180}} for encapsulating binary HTTP messages to protect their contents.
+Hybrid public-key encryption (HPKE) is a scheme that provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.
+DNS over Oblivious HTTP may be vulnerable to decryption if an attacker gains access to the traditional asymmetric keys used in the HPKE.
+HPKE utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to establish a shared secret.
+If an attacker possesses copies of an entire set of encapsulated HTTP messages, it could use CRQC to potentially decrypt the message content by determining the private key.
+The attacker can potentially be the Oblivious Relay Resource.

+HPKE can be extended to support hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
+The DNS over Oblivious HTTP protocol MUST incorporate support for hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.

 # Security Considerations